Frequently Asked Questions

 What are your prices?

 Massachusetts regulations prohibit us from publishing our prices online.
 Registered patients are welcome to call our dispensary at 978-772-CARE (2273) to inquire about pricing.
-Please note that we are only able to accept cash or debit card as forms of payments.
+Please note that we are able to accept either cash or debit.

 do you offer any discounts/deals/specials?